project-gauntlet/gauntlet/README.md

 > [!WARNING]
 > Launcher is being developed by single developer in their free time.
 > Changes may be few and far between.
-> If you face any issues they will likely not get fixed unless they become a problem for that developer
 >
 > There will probably be breaking changes which will be documented in [changelog](CHANGELOG.md).